-Ro makes the weight loss product Plenity commercially available to everyone in the U.S. – TechCrunch
+TechCrunch

 One reason that Gelesis is able to reduce the price of the drug is that it won’t have to hire a massive sales force to pitch it.
 The company has Ro for that.

 “Normally you have a pharmaceutical company that would have to hire a sales force and go door to door and it increases the cost of a new drug.
-[Ro] can make a new, innovative treatment available, like Plenity, available nationwide,” Reitano said.
+[Ro] can make a new, innovative treatment, like Plenity, available nationwide,” Reitano said.